Business canvas and MVDP

 Minimum Viable Data Product (MVDP)

 A common mistake is to give MVDP status to something that is really just a component.
-MVDP only makes sense when you have actually decided that this shall be a data product (customers + team + ownership).
+MVDP only makes sense when you have decided that this shall be a data product (customers + team + ownership).

 Start with use, not schema